FORWARD-Curriculum/Forward-app/Forward-server/README.md

         "username": "This field is required.",
         "password": "This field is required.",
         "password_confirm": "This field is required.",
-        "first_name": "This field is required.",
+        "display_name": "This field is required.",
-        "last_name": "This field is required."
+        "facility_id": "This field is required."
       },
     }
     ```